Frequently asked questions about the department's Language & Use exams (Intermediate and Advanced)

 Levels C1/2 require you to understand a wide variety of texts.
 For example, at level C1, you can understand long and complex factual and literary texts, appreciating distinctions of style, including specialised articles and longer technical instructions, even when they do not relate to your field.

 At C2, you can read with ease virtually all forms of the written language, including abstract, structurally or linguistically complex texts such as manuals, specialised articles, and literary works.

 The Language and Use exams test your reading, vocabulary, and grammar skills, and they correspond in level of difficulty to C1 and C2 respectively.

 The Studierendenwerk Saarland offers help with personal, emotional and psychological concerns.
 Please see here.

 We always do our utmost to ensure that all exam papers are handed in before the registration deadline for the Staatsexamen.
 What we cannot do, unfortunately, is prioritise individual students' exam papers and hand them in separately.

 If there is little time between the Language and Use (Advanced) exam and the above-mentioned deadline, please write a short note on the Deckblatt (e.g. URGENT STEX) so that your grade can be entered into the system as soon as the papers have been handed in to the Prüfungssekretariat.

-We aim to mark and hand all exam papers in to the Prüfungssekretariat within two to four weeks.
-However, depending on the number of registered students, this may take a little bit longer and we would ask you to refrain from sending emails to ask whether the exams have already been marked.
+We aim to mark and hand all exam papers in to the Prüfungssekretariat within four to six weeks.
+It all depends on on the number of registered students—we ask that you refrain from sending emails to ask whether the exams have already been marked.